UAT-IGDA-Academic-Chapter/enhance-jam-2024/README.md

 - Be respectful of your fellow jammers

 ### Version Control
-Artists are expected to use Git to upload assets into the project themselves.
+Programmers, artists, etc. are expected to use Git to upload assets into the project themselves.
 If anyone does not understand how to use Git, ask around in the Discord.
 [Fork](https://git-fork.com/) is a great GUI Git Client that also shows merge differences between 2D art files visually, and generally has a very user-friendly UI for anyone.

 **Branching** -
 - All newly created branches should be branched off of `develop`.